courthub74/NBA-Oracle/WinLoss.md

 homescore = "String of home team score"</br>
 awayscore = "String of away team score"</br></br>

-Being that the team that user selects is not always home or away, it presents a task to determine is the selected team has won or loss from that information.
+Being that the team that user selects is not always home or away, it presents a task to determine is the selected team has won or lost from that information.

 I have to create a function that can properly asses the winner from the information given.